Govt gives Jeju Dream Tower hotel a permit for Dec 18 launch

 Jeju Dream Tower – promoted by Lotte Tour Development Co Ltd – is expected eventually to have a foreigner-only casino.

-Lotte Tour Development plans to move its current casino licence from Jeju Lotte Hotel to Jeju Dream Tower.
+Lotte Tour Development plans to move its current casino licence from Lotte Hotel Jeju to Jeju Dream Tower.
 The relocation includes an expansion of the casino area from 1,175 square metres (12,648 sq. feet) – featuring five table games and 51 gaming machines – to 5,367 sq. metres, with 150 table games and 300 machines, according to previous information from the promoter.

 The Grand Hyatt Jeju hotel licence was issued under the tourism promotion legislation of Jeju – a semi-autonomous region of South Korea.